Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Full-Data VAE Comparison

 To test whether SA's advantage over the VAE is an artifact of the limited training data ($K{=}100$), we trained VAEs on substantially larger datasets and compared against SA using the same $K{=}100$ memory.

-\paragraph{Setup.} We trained two classes of VAE: (1)~a \emph{digit-3 VAE} trained on $N{=}1{,}000$ digit-3 images (${10\times}$ the SA memory); and (2)~an \emph{all-MNIST VAE} trained on $N{=}10{,}000$ images across all ten digit classes (${100\times}$ the SA memory).
+We trained two classes of VAE: (1)~a \emph{digit-3 VAE} trained on $N{=}1{,}000$ digit-3 images (${10\times}$ the SA memory); and (2)~an \emph{all-MNIST VAE} trained on $N{=}10{,}000$ images across all ten digit classes (${100\times}$ the SA memory).
 Both use a larger architecture than the $K{=}100$ baseline (encoder: $784\to 512\to 256$; decoder: symmetric), with latent dimensions swept over $\{8,\,16,\,32,\,64\}$ for the digit-3 VAE and $32$ for the all-MNIST VAE.
 Training followed the same two-phase protocol (AE warmup + KL annealing, 2{,}000 epochs each) with mini-batch training (batch size $256$).
 For the all-MNIST VAE, we generated $5{,}000$ samples and selected the $150$ with highest max-cosine similarity to the $K{=}100$ digit-3 memory (simulating class-conditional generation without an explicit classifier).

-Three findings emerge.
-First, SA at $\beta{=}2000$ (retrieval) achieves higher max-cosine similarity ($0.848$) than the best full-data VAE ($0.830$, all-MNIST with top-$150$ filtering), with $85\%$ higher diversity ($0.600$ vs.\ $0.325$), despite using $100{\times}$ less data and zero training.
-Second, the original $K{=}100$ VAE (lat${=}8$) achieves higher max-cos ($0.775$) than the $N{=}1{,}000$ VAEs with larger latent dimensions ($0.668$--$0.762$), because training on only $K{=}100$ patterns causes the VAE to memorize them; with more data, the VAE generalizes but individual samples are less similar to specific stored patterns.
-Third, all full-data VAEs produce less diverse outputs ($0.325$--$0.603$) than SA at any temperature ($0.600$--$0.885$).
-SA's advantage is not an artifact of limited training data: the training-free score function provides a structural advantage in both fidelity and diversity.
+Three findings emerged from the full-data VAE comparison (Table~\ref{tab:full-vae}).
+First, SA at $\beta{=}2000$ (retrieval) achieved higher max-cosine similarity ($0.848$) than the best full-data VAE ($0.830$, all-MNIST with top-$150$ filtering), with $85\%$ higher diversity ($0.600$ vs.\ $0.325$), despite using $100{\times}$ less data and zero training.
+Second, the original $K{=}100$ VAE (lat${=}8$) achieved higher max-cos ($0.775$) than the $N{=}1{,}000$ VAEs with larger latent dimensions ($0.668$--$0.762$), because training on only $K{=}100$ patterns caused the VAE to memorize them; with more data, the VAE generalized but individual samples were less similar to specific stored patterns.
+Third, all full-data VAEs produced less diverse outputs ($0.325$--$0.603$) than SA at any temperature ($0.600$--$0.885$).
+SA's advantage was not an artifact of limited training data: the training-free score function provided a structural advantage in both fidelity and diversity.